yomorun/webtransport-polyfill/README.md

 ## 🍱 WebTransport

-[WebTransport](https://web.dev/webtransport) is a web API that uses the HTTP/3 protocol as a bidirectional transport.
+[WebTransport](https://web.dev/webtransport) is a web API that uses the HTTP/3 protocol as a bi-directional transport.
-It's intended for two-way communications between a web client and an HTTP/3 server.
+It's intended for two-way communication between a web client and an HTTP/3 server.
 It supports sending data both unreliably via its datagram APIs, and reliably via its streams APIs.

 WebTransport enables low-latency, high-throughput communication between clients and servers, which is useful for applications such as SaaS with real-time collaboration feature, gaming, live streaming, video conferencing, and more.